notiles/parse-cloud-monitoringtweet/README.md

 2- Create a new project and follow instructions.

-3- Create a new parse object with 2 string properties named term1 & term2 it will be the hashtags to monitored
+3- Create a new parse object named BotTerms with 1 array properties named tags, you can fill this array with tag (without # or with people with @)

+eg. You want to track every tags #mercedesbenz and want also to track every tweet sent to a specific person like @notiles, the array tags in class BotTerms will look like that : ["mercedesbenz", "@notiles"]

 # Configuring the main.js file